 Honors & Awards

-2011 Endowment for Basic Sciences Teaching Award, University of Michigan Medical School
+Endowment for Basic Sciences Teaching Award, University of Michigan Medical School, 2011

-1999 Career Development Award, UM Agenda for Women
+Career Development Award, University of Michigan Agenda for Women, 1999

-1981 American Chemical Society Award for Outstanding Student Research and Teaching
+Award for Outstanding Student Research and Teaching, American Chemical Society, 1981

 Enhanced CRFR1-dependent regulation of a ventral tegmental area to prelimbic cortex projection establishes susceptibility to stress-induced cocaine seeking.